Google Shopping feed optimization is something that most advertisers ignore.

 I recommend reading the optimization section below to understand how to add certain attributes.

 Some attributes are black and white.
 They are what they are.
-But a handful of attributes can vary greatly in quality.
+But a handful of attributes are “optimizable” — Meaning you can put in bad values and good values.

 Below, I go into detail about optimizing each attribute.